kcodedev/mkdocs/docs/AS/3-hardware/cache.md

 ![Cache Memory Illustration](https://i.sstatic.net/OiaaB.jpg)

+---
-## Introduction
+## Cache?

-Cache memory is a high-speed, temporary storage area that stores frequently accessed data and instructions to improve computer performance.
-It acts as a bridge between the CPU and main memory (RAM), reducing access times and enhancing overall system efficiency. 🚀
++ **==Cache==** memory is a high-speed, temporary storage area that stores frequently accessed data and instructions.
++ It acts as a bridge between the CPU and main memory (RAM), reducing access times and enhancing overall system efficiency. 🚀

+---

+#### Types of Cache:

+  - **L1 Cache**: Smallest and fastest, integrated into the CPU core.
+Divided into instruction cache and data cache.
+  - **L2 Cache**: Larger than L1, can be on-chip or off-chip.
+Shared between CPU cores.
+  - **L3 Cache**: Largest level, shared among all CPU cores on multi-core processors.

+---
 ## State Transition Diagram
 ```mermaid
 stateDiagram-v2